ahusan/islands-web-scrapper/README.md

 # islands-web-scrapper
-This script will scrape isles.gov.mv for island details and save Atoll, Island, Island Code and Island Status.
+This script will scrape isles.gov.mv for island details and save Atoll, Island, Island Code and Island Status to save it in islands.csv.